 "Disproportionate housing needs" generally refers to a condition in which there are significant disparities in the proportion of members of a protected class experiencing a category of housing need when compared to the proportion of members of any other relevant groups, or the total population experiencing that category of housing need in the applicable geographic area.
-Based on input from the community and the County AI, the most disproportionate housing needs in Lake Forest includes rehabilitation of the existing housing stock and increased variety of housing types at affordable prices, including housing for lower income households and larger households.
+Based on input from the community and the County AI, the City of Lake Forest GENERAL PLAN | Revised Adopted Housing Element Background Report | Page BR-195 most disproportionate housing needs in Lake Forest includes rehabilitation of the existing housing stock and increased variety of housing types at affordable prices, including housing for lower income households and larger households.
+Additionally, as demonstrated in Table 74, Census Tract 032014 located in the southern portion of the City and adjacent to the I-5 Freeway has a comparatively high percentage of disproportionate housing needs, with 73.4% of renters overpaying and 17.15% of households which are overcrowded.
+According the HCD's AFFH Data Viewer, this Census Tract's population is predominately Hispanic (46.4%), and has a slightly higher percentage of population with a disability (15.7%) compared to the City as a whole.
+Program 24 of the Housing Plan, Neighborhood Improvement Task Force (NITF), targets this area of the City.
+Programs recommended by the NITF will be a key tool the City will use to address fair housing issues and affirmatively further fair housing.